jenkinsci/warnings-ng-plugin/CONTRIBUTING.md

 If you are planning to provide your own parser, please also have a look at the project [Static Analysis Model and Parsers](https://github.com/jenkinsci/analysis-model).
-Here, all parsers need to be added first.
-The Jenkins Warnings Plug-in does not include the parsers anymore, it links the parsers using the analysis-model library.
-You still need to add a reference to the new parser afterwards in order to get the parser represented in the UI.
+Here, all parsers need to be added.
+The Jenkins Warnings Plug-in does not include the parsers anymore, it just links all parsers using the analysis-model library.

 ## Getting started